All Products

 content = client.files.content(file_id="file-batch_output-xxx")

-# Print the result file content
+# Print the content of the result file

 print(content.text)